-Investigators accused Benzema of acting as an intermediary between the presumed blackmailers and Lyon midfielder Valbuena.
+Investigators suspect 28-year-old Benzema of acting as an intermediary between the presumed blackmailers — including one of his childhood friends — and Lyon midfielder Valbuena.

-Benzema and three of the other suspects had asked for the case against them to be dropped.
+Benzema and three of the other suspects asked for the case against them to be dropped.

-They say police used “dishonest” methods by posing as a friend of Valbuena’s in a telephone conversation with one of the accused and urging the payment of a ransom.
+They say police used “dishonest” methods by posing as a friend of Valbuena’s in a telephone conversation with one of the accused.

 The prosecution meanwhile says Cisse helped to push along the deception by informing Valbuena that “rumours” were circulating about the existence of the sextape.

 The 35-year-old was arrested as part of the investigation in 2015 but was released without charge.